 When my children reached high school, I realized there was still more to learn.
 I needed them to be able to logically think through and write a persuasive argument.
 After all, isn’t all writing about trying to persuade your audience in some way or another?
 I discovered The Lost Tools of Writing, which we used - and reused - through the high school years.
 I now use that curriculum in conjunction with my Great Books classes, where we argue an issue raised from each great work.

-Just before they graduated, I felt I needed to also introduce them to the ideas in the Great Books and be able to weigh those ideas — or any idea — against their belief system.
-For us, that meant examining them with a biblical worldview.
-My Great Books classes takes students through one year each of writings from ancient history, the Middle Ages, and modern times.
+Just before they graduated, I felt I needed to also introduce my children to the ideas in the Great Books and be able to weigh those ideas — or any idea — against their belief system.
+For us, that meant examining them through the lens of a biblical, Christian worldview.
+Following that model, my Great Books classes take students through classical writings from ancient history, the Middle Ages, and modern times.

 Not the end of the story

-Over 20 years after beginning my homeschooling journey, and having graduated my own kids, I’m not ready to stop teaching!
-I want to help other moms discover the joy of reading their own children’s written work.
+Over 20 years after beginning my homeschooling journey and having graduated my own kids, I’m not ready to stop teaching!
+I earned my Masters of Arts in Education in April 2021, and my desire is to help other moms discover the joy of reading their own children’s written work.
 Don’t despair; your children can write!
 All they need are the right weapons to learn how to wield words well.